sam-houlison/github-slideshow/_posts/0000-01-02-sam-houlison.md

 layout: slide
 title: "Welcome to Sam Houlison's slide!"
 ---
-This is my best slide
+This is my best slide :tada:
 Use the left arrow to go back!